Abhinandan-Sah/MyGallary-Project/README.md

 # MyGallary Webpage
 -> MyGallary is created to have handon experience of ultimate power of CSS3 and also HTML5.
-In this project, we have used animation, hover and color gradient which are very useful for creating an attractive websites.
+In this project, we have used animation, hover and color gradient which are very useful for creating an attractive websites.uses various html tags.
 # See my MyGallary project on below link
 ->[MyGallary-Link](https://main--capable-hamster-79c109.netlify.app/)
 # Images of MyGallary Webpage